Sandy7068/capture-it-pwa/readme.md

 To run the project

-- Execute "npm i to install" all the dependencies.
+- Execute "npm i" to install all the dependencies.
 - Create the firebase.js file in the src/ folder as per the firebase documentation https://firebase.google.com/docs/firestore/quickstart
 - Execute "npm start" to run on the localhost.